benperumala/cs372-proj1/README.md

 ### Fibonacci
 [Link to sub-project](fibonacci)
+Two different implementations of fibonacci.
+One is a basic recursive definition.
+The other using dynamic programming paradigms to save previous results for future calls.

 ### QueueBot
 [Link to sub-project](queuebot)
-An implementation of CS 120's QueueBot but within Rust instead of Python
+An implementation of CS 120's QueueBot but within Rust instead of Python.
+See that project's README for more information

 ### Web servers